Neville Goddard's Core Teaching

 — Neville Goddard

 This isn't pretending or positive thinking.
 It's a genuine shift in your state of being.
 When you truly occupy the wish fulfilled state, you think, feel, and perceive from the position of already having what you desire.
+Mani is a manifestation app based on Neville Goddard's Law of Assumption, featuring guided SATS practice, state tracking, and an evidence vault.

 The Difference Between Wanting and Having